 What to Expect

-Family therapy is a unique experience.
-For family members to sit down together and reflect on who they are and how they are as a family is an unusual process for most families.
+Family therapy is a unique experience for family members to sit down together and reflect on who they are and how they are as a family.
 Families entering family therapy should expect that their therapist will take ample time to get to know them.
-She will do this by asking questions and inviting all members to describe their experience and perspective.
+He or she will do this by asking questions and inviting all members to describe their experience and perspective.
 Some family therapists use a tool called the genogram to make a visual map of family history, patterns, problems and themes.
-Once the therapist has gotten to know you, she will work collaboratively with you to make changes in the patterns of interaction that are relevant to the problem.
+Once the therapist has gotten to know you, he or she will work collaboratively with you to make changes in the patterns of interaction that are relevant to the problem.
 These patterns of interaction involve behaviors, thought processes, emotions, and meanings that are influenced by and, in turn, influence the family as a whole.
 The therapist will work towards eliciting, accessing and utilizing inherent family strengths and resources to help you make changes.
 The goal of family therapy often goes beyond the resolution of discrete problems towards the fostering of growth and well-being for all family members.

 Common Questions and Concerns